BetaTry our live BPMN Workflow EditorSkip to content

 Key? key,

-required NodeFlowController<T> controller,
+required NodeFlowController<T, dynamic> controller,

 required Widget Function(BuildContext, Node<T>) nodeBuilder,